Dope (Lady Gaga song): Release and artwork

 On October 31, 2013, Gaga revealed via Twitter that "Dope" would be the final song available for purchase before the release of Artpop, accessible for digital download from November 4.
 The single's cover art was also revealed, depicting Gaga wearing a black floppy hat with her brunette hair falling over her shoulders, an oversized "boxy" double-breasted blazer, sheer underwear, one black leather boot and a grill that made her teeth appear larger.
 Her eyes are covered by a scarf and she has bruises on her belly and around her crotch area.
 Idolator writer Mike Wass named the cover art "a cross between Frankenstein and Michael Jackson".
 Matthew Jacobs from The Huffington Post found the cover relatively modest compared to the previous single covers of songs from Artpop.
 John Walker from MTV News compared the cover to director Tim Burton's works and called it "terrifying".
 He described Gaga's face and the grills as "[resembling] the gum-less teeth of a long-buried skull cast in titanium" and believed that the hands and legs were prosthetic.
 Walker concluded by saying that the cover reminded him of a "bizarro world" version of singer Janet Jackson's infamous shot for a 1993 Rolling Stone issue.
 Lily Harrison from E!
 Online complimented Gaga for taking the fashion of grills to a "whole new level".
 She commended the singer's ability to portray her toned figure in spite of the "odd ensemble".
-A writer for Metro felt that the singer was as "peculiar as ever" on the artwork.
-Emma Kelly from Daily Star called the cover "creepier" than any horror film and felt that the wide jacket made the singer appear as a rugby player.
-She compared the digitally altered smile on the single cover to the cover of electronic musician Aphex Twin's EP, Come to Daddy (1997) which features similar inflated grills.
 Fashion website Refinery29's Leila Brillson felt that the artwork was more of a surrealist move which made Gaga look like a "nightmarish" version of virtual band Gorillaz.
 Brillson was also unclear if the bruises were related to the song.